tdunning/Tutorials/_docs/basic_features/Inviscid_Wedge.md

 ## Goals

-Upon completing this tutorial, the user will be familiar with performing a simulation of supersonic, inviscid flow over a 2-D geometry.
-The specific geometry chosen for the tutorial is a simple wedge.
+Upon completing this tutorial, the user will be familiar with performing a simulation of supersonic, inviscid flow over a 2D geometry.
+The specific geometry chosen for the tutorial is a simple wedge in a channel.
 Consequently, the following capabilities of SU2 will be showcased in this tutorial:
-- Steady, 2-D Euler equations
+- Steady, 2D Euler equations
 - Multigrid
-- HLLC numerical scheme in space
+- HLLC convective scheme in space (2nd-order, upwind)
 - Euler implicit time integration
 - Supersonic Inlet, Outlet, and Euler Wall boundary conditions